splunk/public-o11y-docs/gdi/opentelemetry/security.rst

 Follow these general guidelines:

-* Get the configuration information from the Collector's configuration file.
+* Get the configuration information from the Collecto configuration file.
 * Use configuration helper functions.

 Follow these guidelines when using the Collector.